Styles & Forms: 1860 - 1990

 The basic spherical shape of a Geodesic Dome is derived from a complex engineering system of triangular frames, often called “space frames”.
 The frames are made by joining triangular-shaped panels in such a way as to form a dome-shaped building in which all planes or facets, are straight, flat surfaces.
 The frames, usually made of wood or tubular metal, create a self-reinforcing roof and siding unit all in one structure.
 This eliminates the need for any internal supports or “load-bearing” walls.
 The Tacoma Dome, at 530’ in diameter, is the largest public Geodesic Dome in the world.

 Geodesic Dome frames can be clad in a variety of materials from asphalt to cedar shingles on smaller buildings, to metal or plastic sheets on large exhibit or recreational facilities.
 Skylights were often installed, and can be found on any surface as long as they are within the basic triangular frame.
-Dormers, copulas, and flat-roofed wings can be also found.
+Dormers, copulas, and flat-roofed, or Gambrel-roofed wings can be also found.

 Geodesic Domes have been used for just about every building type from playground equipment to military radar stations, to civic and recreation buildings, exhibition attractions, and single family homes.
 While thousands have been built and are still being manufactured today, the use of Geodesic Domes achieved only limited popularity.
 Most were built in isolation as single structures.